Duseob-Song/Computer-Visoin/README.md

 >>
 >>![image](https://github.com/DuseobSong/Lane-Detection/blob/master/result/lane%20detection/s_window_init.png)
 >>
 >>Now, we have 6 x-coordinates for lane-line estimation.
-Y-coordinstes are simply defined as the middle y-coordinates of each sub-ROIs.
+Y-coordinstes are simply defined as the middle y-coordinates of each sub-ROI.
 We can calculate the curve fitting coefficients for initial left and right lines with ***np.polyfit( )*** function.
 >> Eight search windows are assigned to each of the left and right lines, and are placed in ROI one after other in y-direction.
 And then, we can claculate the initial x-coordinate with the curve fitting coefficients and the y-coordinates of search windows.
 >>
 >>![image](https://github.com/DuseobSong/Lane-Detection/blob/master/result/initialization/init_windows.png)